Robert underwent lap band surgery with Dr. Jeremy Korman....Robert - Lap Band Read more

 - Payment.
 Your PHI may be used and disclosed to obtain payment for services provided to you--for example, disclosures to claim and obtain payment from your health insurer, HMO, or other company that arranges or pays the cost of some or all of your health care (“Your Payor”) to verify that Your Payor will pay for health care.

 - Health Care Operations.
-Your PHI may be used and disclosed for health care operations, which include internal administration and planning and various activities that improve the quality and cost effectiveness of the services delivered to you.
-For example, PHI may be used to evaluate the quality and competence of physicians, nurses and other health care workers.
+Your PHI may be used and disclosed for health care operations, which include internal administration and planning and various activities that improve the quality and cost-effectiveness of the services delivered to you.
+For example, PHI may be used to evaluate the quality and competence of physicians, nurses and other health care, workers.
 PHI may be disclosed to the Hospital Privacy Office, Health Information Management Department, Risk Management Department in order to resolve any complaints you may have and ensure that you have a comfortable visit.
-Your PHI also may be disclosed to your other health care providers when such PHI is required for them to treat you, receive payment for services they render to you, or conduct certain health care operations, such as quality assessment and improvement activities, reviewing the quality and competence of health care professionals, or for health care fraud and abuse detection or compliance.
+Your PHI also may be disclosed to your other health care providers when such PHI is required for them to treat you, receive payment for services they render to you or conduct certain health care operations, such as quality assessment and improvement activities, reviewing the quality and competence of health care professionals, or for health care fraud and abuse detection or compliance.
 In addition, PHI may be shared with business associates who perform treatment, payment and health care operations services on behalf of the Hospital and Health Professionals.

 B. Use or Disclosure for Directory of Individuals in the Hospital.
 The Hospital may include your name, location in the Hospital, general health condition and religious affiliation in a patient directory without obtaining your authorization unless you object to inclusion in the directory or are located in a specific ward, wing or unit the identification of which would reveal that you are receiving treatment for (1) mental health and developmental disabilities; (2) alcohol and drug abuse; (3) HIV/AIDS; (4) communicable disease(s); (5) genetic testing; (6) child abuse and neglect; (7) domestic and elder abuse or (8) sexual assault.
 Information in the directory may be disclosed to anyone who asks for you by name or members of the clergy; provided, however, that religious affiliation will only be disclosed to members of the clergy.

-C. Disclosure to Relatives, Close Friends and Other Caregivers.
-Your PHI may be disclosed to a family member, other relative, a close personal friend or any other person identified by you when you are present for, or otherwise available prior to, the disclosure, if the Hospital and/or Health Professionals (1) your agreement is obtained; (2) provided you do not object to the disclosure after being provided an opportunity to object; or (3) it can be reasonably inferred that you do not object to the disclosure.
+C. Disclosure to Relatives, Close Friends, and Other Caregivers.
+Your PHI may be disclosed to a family member, other relatives, a close personal friend or any other person identified by you when you are present for, or otherwise available prior to, the disclosure, if the Hospital and/or Health Professionals (1) your agreement is obtained; (2) provided you do not object to the disclosure after being provided an opportunity to object; or (3) it can be reasonably inferred that you do not object to the disclosure.

 If you are not present, or the opportunity to agree or object to a use or disclosure cannot practicably be provided because of your incapacity or an emergency circumstance, the Hospital and Health Professionals may exercise professional judgment to determine whether a disclosure is in your best interests.
-If information is disclosed to a family member, other relative or a close personal friend, the Hospital and Health Professionals would disclose only information believed to be directly relevant to the person’s involvement with your health care or payment related to your health care.
+If the information is disclosed to a family member, other relative or a close personal friend, the Hospital and Health Professionals would disclose only information believed to be directly relevant to the person’s involvement with your health care or payment related to your health care.
 Your PHI also may be disclosed in order to notify (or assist in notifying) such persons of your location or general condition.

 D. Public Health Activities.
 Your PHI may be disclosed for the following public health activities: (1) to report health information to public health authorities for the purpose of preventing or controlling disease, injury or disability; (2) to report child abuse and neglect to public health authorities or other government authorities authorized by law to receive such reports; (3) to report information about products and services under the jurisdiction of the U.S. Food and Drug Administration; (4) to alert a person who may have been exposed to a communicable disease or may otherwise be at risk of contracting or spreading a disease or condition; and (5) to report information to your employer as required under laws addressing work-related illnesses and injuries or workplace medical surveillance.